Welcome to the seminary website!

-The Redemptoris Mater Archdiocesan Missionary Seminary is an international house of formation preparing men to become priests for the New Evangelization of the Church and for the missio ad gentes.
+The Redemptoris Mater Archdiocesan Missionary Seminary is an international house forming priests for the New Evangelization of the Church and for the missio ad gentes.

-At the seminary, the four dimensions of priestly formation (human, intellectual, pastoral and spiritual) are woven together in a program of formation that prepares men to become priests and shepherds after the heart of Christ.
+The four dimensions of priestly formation, namely human, intellectual, pastoral, and spiritual, are woven together in every candidate preparing to become a priest and a shepherd after the heart of Christ.

 The Redemptoris Mater Seminary was opened in September 2005 and officially erected by Cardinal Seán P. O’Malley, OFM Cap, on March 25, 2006.

-Priests formed in these seminaries have received a gift from God to go and look for the lost sheep and to repropose the faith to those who have fallen away from the Church.
-All our priests are currently serving, either in the Archdiocese of Boston as pastors and parochial-vicars or have already been sent in mission by the Cardinal.
+Our priests currently serve in the Archdiocese of Boston as pastors and parochial-vicars or have already been sent in mission by the Cardinal.

-While the intellectual formation of the seminarians takes place mainly at St. John’s Seminary, in the House of Formation seminarians learn about obedience and discipline, grow in the knowledge of the Fathers and the History of the Church, and acquire the necessary freedom to become shepherds and to exercise the priesthood with authority and prophetic wisdom.
+While the intellectual formation of the seminarians takes place mainly at St. John’s Seminary, in the House the seminarians learn obedience and discipline,

-Attendance to a local Neocatechumenal community in Boston is a distinguishing mark and an essential component of the formation of all seminarians: as a member of a community of lay people, the seminarians are accompanied in the discernment process of their vocation and lay the foundations for the continuous formation to the faith, which will follow after seminary formation.
+Attendance to a local Neocatechumenal community is a distinguishing mark and an essential ingredient of the formation of all seminarians.
+Together with lay brothers and sisters who are discovering this “special gift which the Holy Spirit has given to our times,” the seminarians grow in the discernment of their vocation and set in place the foundation for the continuous formation to the faith that will accompany them after ordination.